Contents

 The City of Port Moody’s 2023–2026 Corporate Project Plan builds on a strong foundation of strategic planning and staff engagement.
 The plan is structured around four priority areas that reflect the city’s long-term vision for excellence and community well-being:

-Start by establishing a consistent reporting rhythm.
+One best practice for going from strategic plan to implementation?
+Establish a consistent reporting rhythm.
 Many local governments share strategy updates monthly or quarterly with leadership—but it’s just as important to share progress with all staff.
 This could be a quick all-hands update, a staff newsletter, or a dedicated intranet page.
 The format doesn’t matter as much as the frequency.
-Regular updates show that the plan is active, leadership is engaged, and staff contributions are seen and valued.
+Regular updates show that the strategic plan is active, leadership is engaged, and staff contributions are seen and valued.

 Another thing to remember is, it’s important to highlight stories, not just stats.
 Data matters, but it’s important to be able to translate that into a narrative that lands.
 It’s the human wins that resonate!
 If a team hits 100% of its targets, share how they did it!
 If a frontline idea sparks real impact, spotlight it.
 A quick weekly email or shoutout can go a long way in making strategy feel personal and relevant.

-When that’s clear, engagement follows, and strategic planning implementation becomes much more straightforward.
+When that’s clear, engagement follows, and strategic plan implementation becomes much more straightforward.

 Spotlight: Denver Public Library, Colorado